 Using quality abrasives (grit and polish) of the proper size and in the proper sequence is one of the secrets to great tumbling.

 A large number of rock-to-rock contacts also produces more grinding and polishing.
 Each of those contact points is a location where grit can be caught between the rocks to produce a grinding or polishing action.
 Very little grinding and polishing will be done in a barrel with a few large rocks (such as Figure 1A).
 Much more grinding and polishing will occur when the large rocks have small particles filling the spaces between them (such as Figure 1B).

 Quality Abrasives and Media

+Media can be a source of contamination if it is not cleaned thoroughly, kept in an open container, or used without being propertly broken-in.
 We use an abrasive-free media that is rinsed clean before use.
 And, we never use media in the polishing step unless it was previously used in 500 or 600 grit followed by a thorough cleaning.
 Brand new media may have sharp edges that can produce scratches during the polishing step.